 What happens to UA performance when a LiveOps event ends?

 UA performance typically degrades within 3-7 days after a LiveOps event concludes.
-Based on RocketShip HQ data across 25+ event cycles for mid-core games, CPIs increase by 15-25% in the week following a major event’s conclusion, while CTR on event creatives drops by 30-40% as the urgency signal disappears.
+In our experience working with mid-core games, CPIs commonly rise in the week following a major event’s conclusion, while CTR on event creatives falls meaningfully as the urgency signal disappears.
 This pattern mirrors how creative fatigue manifests when campaigns lose 20-40% efficiency within 3-4 weeks of running the same creative.

 This post-event degradation is natural and should be planned for.
 The best strategy is to overlap events so there's always something fresh to advertise.